PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 characterization applies the prior committed loop and the indexed owner to a fixture containing chained aliases, multi-consumer fan-out, a public alias, wrong permutation, and untracked input; complete ModelIR and the three-removal count match.
 A supplied index remains equal to a fresh rebuild.

-Late Concat normalization intentionally remains between the two calls and is the only raw mutation loop left in the Swish compatibility orchestrator.
+Late mixed-input Concat normalization is now owned by `normalize_late_swish_qdq_concat_inputs` in the same module.
+A complete match plan is validated before mutation: every input must be rank four; at least one direct or Dequantize-wrapped NHWC-to-NCHW adapter must be bypassable; normalized batch and spatial dimensions must agree; the Concat output must be private;
+and the tail must be exactly one Quantize whose users are all inverse Transposes.
+Accepted Concat and Dequantize edges are updated through one `ModelIRGraphIndex`, axis and tensor metadata are committed together, and only input Transposes made unused by those rewires are removed.
+Processing restarts after each transaction so a compaction cannot leave a stale candidate index.
+Public source boundaries, mixed fan-out, missing tensors, mismatched shapes, and invalid tail permutations remain no-ops.

+`run_swish_qdq_late_concat_and_post_cleanup` shares that maintained index with the immediately following inverse-post cleanup.
+The first historical post cleanup remains before late normalization; the second is represented inside the runner, preserving ordered behavior and cumulative statistics while avoiding another full index build.
+An extraction-time check compiles the exact prior committed late-loop AST and confirms complete ModelIR, rewritten-state, axis-count, and two-input-adapter-removal equality on the mixed direct/DQ fixture.
+The Swish compatibility orchestrator is now 69 lines with no raw top-level mutation loop.

 ## Managed-corpus SWAP exclusion policy